 As someone who has been affected by poor mental health, I am working hard to secure better investment for local services that improve our health and wellbeing.
 I am also promoting ways in which we can all take better care of ourselves - by choosing healthy food options, staying active, and looking after our mental health.
 The health and wellbeing of my constituents is integral to my plan for our great city.
 I want all of my constituents to know that I am here to help and support them.

-The manifesto upon which I proudly stood for election just over half a year ago committed to treating mental health with the same urgency as physical health.
+The manifesto upon which I proudly stood for election in December 2019 committed to treating mental health with the same urgency as physical health.
 I remain wedded to this commitment, and I urge my colleagues and constituents of all political beliefs to take part in a conversation about establishing a care system fit for the 21st century.

 I am pleased that, from September, student nurses will receive a bursary worth at least £5,000, with further funding in disciplines struggling to recruit – such as mental health – and to help with their childcare costs.

 Support for Carers: